ViviTurtle/Projects/README.md

 [InfoSec](Websites/InfoSec)
 -----------
 Personal Project of mine where I created http://www.sjsuinfosec.com.
-It is was written in .NET, C#, and SQL and implements samples of Cross Site Scripting, Brute Forcing passwords, and SQL injections
+It is was written in .NET, C#, and SQL and implements samples of Cross Site Scripting, Brute Forcing passwords, and SQL injections. (.cs files are not included for security reasons)

 [CTF Writeups](CTF Writeups)